 Another impressive test came from the Crash scene, which is literally just a slow-motion shot of a baseball going through a window.
 We’ve heard the scene multiple times, but even when compared to similarly priced discrete systems like Focal’s Sib Evo Dolby Atmos satellite setup, the N950 loomed large, offering more power, better clarity, and fine-tuned detail of each and every shard of broken glass floating overhead.

-Moving on to other films, we were continuously impressed with the N950’s handling of more intimate moments, as well.
-Oscar Isaac’s dialogue in Alex Garland’s masterpiece Ex Machina was almost entrancing as the character gets progressively drunk on vodka, and we found ourselves enrapt by his Promethean rambling.
+Moving on to films, we were continuously impressed with the N950’s handling of more intimate moments, as well.
+Oscar Isaac’s dialogue in Alex Garland’s masterpiece Ex Machina was almost entrancing as the character gets progressively drunk on vodka, and we found ourselves rapt by his Promethean rambling.

 Turning to lesser-produced content brings the bar down a few notches, and stereo content can even get just a touch shouty at times, while bass can occasionally fall out of balance.
 Still, once you’ve got it tuned to your room, TV content offers smooth midrange performance matched by clear, detailed treble.